 As binoculars industry is very competitive it’s very true that you will get what you pay for.
 Lens quality is more important than high-end specifications.
 This is why you will find many super quality binoculars (Steiner, Swarovski etc.) with low end specifications.
 My opinion is, if you don’t spend lots time outside for hunting or looking at birds then don’t spend much.
 For casual wildlife or bird watching, you will find pretty good binoculars at the range of $100-225.

-To start us off on the best binoculars for safaris is the Celestron 71330 Nature DX 8×32 Binocular.
+Celestron Nature DX 8×32 is one of the greatest budget binoculars on the earth that I loved so much (The other one that I loved most for the amazing blend of price and quality is the Celestron Granite model ).
 You might know by now, the Celestron brand is a revered brand among the best quality binoculars.

 This Nature DX 8×32 Binocular does so much to make sure that you get the best safari experience.
 For starters, it uses the BaK-4 Prisms with phase coating to increases the image contrast and also resolution so that you can end up with sharper more specifically highly detailed images under your view.